joaoacastro/weatherJs/README.md

-Project developed using only HTML5, CSS3 and JavaScript.
+Project developing using only HTML5, CSS3 and JavaScript.

 <i>You can check out other projects I've developed here on my GitHub, or contact me through the other links.</i>
 <br>